Five Points Gang

 The Five Points Gang was a criminal street gang, initially of primarily Irish-American origins, based in the Five Points of Lower Manhattan, New York City, during the late 19th and early 20th century.

 The gang had its origin in the various Irish immigrant and Irish-American gangs in the Five Points area.
 Paul Kelly, born Paolo Antonio Vaccarelli before utilizing an Irish-sounding name, was an Italian-American who organized and founded the more cohesive "Five Points Gang".
-While the gang had some continuity with the prior Irish gangs of the Five Points, it eventually predominately consisted of the Italian immigrant and Italian-American gangsters that had begun to populate the previously mostly Irish-American Five Points.
+While the gang had some continuity with the prior Irish gangs of the Five Points, it eventually predominantly consisted of the Italian immigrant and Italian-American gangsters that had begun to populate the previously mostly Irish-American Five Points.
 The gang eventually consisted largely of Italian-Americans and Italian immigrants living in the Five Points, though it continued to include Irish-American members and members of other ethnicities throughout its existence.
 Some of the gang's members later became prominent criminals in their own right, including Johnny Torrio, Al Capone, and Lucky Luciano.